Griffith Park, Dublin: Incidents

 On 10 August 2013, an employee of a security firm contracted by Dublin City Council to provide park wardens stopped two Muslim women from praying in the park.
 The employee was suspended from work while the firm carried out an internal investigation.

 On 21 August 2017, a traffic-calming trial was initiated by Dublin City Council which cut off a short-cut for vehicular traffic between Drumcondra Road and Home Farm Road.
 For 10 years prior to the initiative, both public representatives and local residents alike had repeatedly asked Dublin City Council to deal with the traffic problems in the area.
 A Facebook group named 'StoptheroadclosureD9' was set up to raise concerns about the council's handling of the situation, to oppose the measures introduced, and to question the council's monitoring of the trial's success.

 Proposed developments

 Griffith Park has been noted as a possible stop along MetroLink, Dublin's proposed metro line.
 The Griffith Park stop would be constructed on the Home Farm football grounds in front of Whitehall College adjacent to the park.
-Access would be at the corner of the site nearest to Mobhi Road with a BusConnects bus stop close by.
+Access would be at the corner of the site nearest to Mobhi Road with a BusConnects bus stop close by to facilitate wider connectivity.